Geometric masking in AGN jets and its implications for unification and blazar physics: 3. A Visibility-Regulated Framework for AGN and Blazars

 \subsection{3.1.
 Implications for the AGN Unification Scheme}

-The Geometric Masking scenario posits that the visibility of the central engine is regulated by the Doppler factor ($\delta$).
-If high-$\delta$ states amplify the soft component more efficiently than the hard stochastic core, a visibility bias may arise with consequences for AGN unification, the blazar sequence, and broader blazar phenomenology.

-Within the AGN Unification Scheme, orientation determines whether a source appears as a blazar or a misaligned radio galaxy.
-Our results extend this framework by indicating that orientation and Doppler boosting regulate not only class identity, but also which spectral component dominates at a given time.
-Unification therefore functions as both a classification scheme and a visibility scheme.
+Within the AGN Unification Scheme, orientation distinguishes blazars from misaligned radio galaxies.
+I extend this: orientation and $\delta$ regulate not just class identity, but which spectral component dominates.
+Unification may thus function as both a classification and a visibility scheme.